normancolon90/holbertonschool-printf/README.md

 Repository Link: [holbertonschool-printf](https://github.com/normancolon90/holbertonschool-printf/)

-This implementation of `printf` aims to replicate the behavior of the standard `printf` function in the C library and provide support for the listed specifiers.
+This implementation of `printf` aims to replicate the behavior of the standard `printf` function in the C library and provide support for the listed specifiersnd ion of `printf` aims to replicate the behavior of the standard `printf` function in the C library and provide support for the listed specifiers.